-(2) In her response to the notice to show cause, Lockman opines that her appeal was properly filed.
-Lockman is mistaken.
+(2) In his response to the notice to show cause, Porter argues the merits of his appeal but does not address the appeal's jurisdictional defect.
 The appellate jurisdiction of this Court over civil proceedings in the Family Court is limited to decisions issued by the judges of the Family Court.2 Under 10 Del.
-C. § 915(d) and Family Court Civil Procedure Rule 53.1(a), a party's right to appeal from a commissioner's order is to a judge of the Family Court.3 Whether interim or final, an order issued by a commissioner is not a final judgment for purposes of appeal to this Court.4 In short, this Court lacks jurisdiction to consider Lockman's appeal, and it must therefore be
+C. § 915(d) and Family Court Civil Procedure Rule 53.1(a), a party's right to appeal from a commissioner's order is to a judge of the Family Court.3 Whether interim or final, an order issued by a commissioner is not a final judgment for purposes of appeal to this Court.4 In short, this Court lacks jurisdiction to consider Porter's appeal, and it

-NOW, THEREFORE, IT IS ORDERED, under Supreme Court Rule 29(b), that the appeal be DISMISSED.
+NOW, THEREFORE, IT IS ORDERED that the appeal is DISMISSED under Supreme Court Rule 29(b).